colomoto/colomoto-docker/README.md

 (note: when using Docker Toolbox, replace localhost with the result of `docker-machine ip default` command).

-Alternatively, you can use the script [colomoto-docker.py](./colomoto-docker.py?raw=true) to ease docker
+Alternatively, you can use the script [colomoto_docker.py](./colomoto_docker.py?raw=true) to ease docker
 invocation:

-    $ wget -O colomoto-docker.py https://raw.githubusercontent.com/colomoto/colomoto-docker/colomoto-docker.py
+    $ sudo pip install -U colomoto-docker
-    $ python colomoto-docker -V TAG
+    $ colomoto-docker -V TAG

-If `TAG` is `latest`, it will automatically fetch the latest available tag.
+You can omit `-V TAG` to use the latest validated image.
-See `python colomoto-docker -h` for usage.
+See `colomoto-docker -h` for usage.

 ## Embedded softwares